Music, Writing & Creative Arts

 of articles, essays, photographs, magazines, films and critical research on Peace and Peace Activism in America.

 We need help sorting, indexing and filing resources.

 This nonprofit public library contains the archives for The Portland Alliance Newspaper, NAAME, Inc., and The Wordsmith Collection.

-We intend to complete the Library Annex expansion by the end of September and begin working on opening the upstairs
+We intend to complete the Library Annex expansion by Summer of 2024, when we anticipate moving to a larger facility.

 University of Montana at Missoula students can arrange work-study at The International Peace Resource Center Library

-and work with globally published blogs and a working online newspaper which was in print from 1981-2011.
+and work with globally published blogs and a working online newspaper which was in print from 1981-2011 and continues

 Anthropology Art, School of Business School Communication Studies Computer Science

 350 Montana works to reduce atmospheric CO2 concentrations to 350 ppm by implementing strategic actions and advocating policies to end fossil fuel burning by 2030.
 We envision a rapid conversion to a ...more >